Log: Memory

 Paramytha, Cyprus

 Only 24 hours ago we were there: tucked away in the tight valleys of the Troodos (Τρόοδος) mountains, traversing twists and turns under a brilliant blue sky and the gaze of tall pines.
-Villages hang from the mountainside, and one of these is Kalopanagiotis (Καλοπαναγιώτης).
+Villages hung from the mountainside, and one of these was Kalopanagiotis (Καλοπαναγιώτης).

 Of the high highs and low lows that have characterized my first few days on Cyprus, Kalopanagiotis is literally and figuratively a very high high.
 The drive up from the southern coast into the mountains offers views that words do little justice to.
 Near Mount Olympus, the highest peak of the island, the view of the northern coast appears, and Cyprus feels suddenly small again, like when seen on a map for the first time.
-It is a unique feeling to reach a high point and see the physical constraints on land.
-It’s so different from the huge places I grew up in that felt boundless.
+It is a unique feeling to reach a mountain peak and to be able see the physical constraints that the sea places on land.

 But when I try to capture the wonderment that I felt, I am reminded how insufficient words often are.
-There is no list of its attraction detailed enough to capture that feeling.
+There is no list of its attraction detailed enough to really capture that feeling.

 I would have to resort to art, rather than a log entry (What’s the difference?
 Can’t anything be art?
-But there is a difference, I can feel that there is.), to piece together that joy of discovering someplace beautiful, new, nostalgic.
+But there is a difference, I can feel that there is.), to piece together that joy of discovering someplace beautiful, new, and already nostalgic.

 - Andrea